andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 "What do you guys think of the bow tie?"

 If Sondre had a record player this is when the needle would jump out of the groove as if by its own volition.
-A room full of Norwegians stares at me
+A room full of Norwegians stare at me

 *You're already wearing a paisley shirt and you think it's a good idea to wear*
 ***That***?